josephlopezh888/polymarket-copy-trading-bot/docs/GUIDE.md

    - Recommended minimum: $100-500 USDC for testing

 2. **Fund gas (POL/MATIC):**
-   - Ensure you have at least 0.1-0.5 POL/MATIC for gas
+   - Ensure you have at least 0.2-1.0 POL/MATIC for gas (frontrunning requires higher gas)
    - You can buy POL/MATIC on exchanges or use Polygon faucets
+   - Higher gas balances recommended for competitive frontrunning

 3. **Verify funding:**
    - Check your wallet balance on PolygonScan